-(CNN) — With a population of 602,000, Luxembourg is one of Europe's smallest countries -- yet it suffers from major traffic jams.
+With a population of 602,000, Luxembourg is one of Europe’s smallest countries – yet it suffers from major traffic jams.

 But that could be about to change.
-Last month, it announced plans to make all public transport -- trains, trams and buses -- free from March 2020.
+As of March 1, 2020 all public transport – trains, trams and buses – in the country is now free.